taylorplumer/classifiers-dash/README.md

     - Precision-Recall Curves: Plots the precision and recall for different probability thresholds.
     - Classification Report: A visual classification report that displays precision, recall, and F1 per-class as a heatmap.
     - Confusion Matrix: A heatmap view of the confusion matrix of pairs of classes in multi-class classification.

-A demo deployed to Heroku is available for viewing at the following address: <https://classifier-dash-app.herokuapp.com/>

 The data used in the example is the 'default of credit card clients Data Set' from the UCI Machine Learning Repository.<sup>4</sup> If you would like to use your own data then place the file in the Data/Input directory and provide the command line arguement as noted below in the Instructions.